-The soils of this site are all primarily clayey or fine-silty in texture, and most are Ultisols formed in deep and acidic marine and fluviomarine mineral soil deposits.
-This site represents those locations where soils are relatively dry for the MLRA.
-The soils on this site are primarily well drained.
+The soils of this site are all primarily clayey or fine-silty in texture, and most are Ultisols formed in deep marine and fluviomarine mineral soil deposits.
+The soils are acidic and very deep.
+Some soils on this site have the potential to form a root restricting layer due to repeated wetting and drying cycles.
+This site represents those locations where soils do not meet hydric criteria, but this site is often associated with wet sites that do meet hydric criteria, and the transition can be exceptionally subtle.
+The soils on this site are primarily somewhat poorly drained and moderately well drained.

-Soil series on this site include: Carnegie, Caroline, Esto, Faceville, Hiwassee, Marlboro, Nankin, Neeses, Smithboro, Summerton, Sunsweet, Turbeville, Varina, and Wicksburg.
+Soil series on this site include: Ackwater, Angie, Craven, Dogue, Dorian, Dunbar, Duplin, Eulonia, Fairhope, Gilead, Gritney, Invershiel, Lenoir, Mantachie, Nemours, Nevarc,